roberts-andy/SqlServerlessTest/sqlonly/readme.md

 you can deploy as many container instances as you want... just change the instance name.

-Right now the code is hardcoded to 100 workers inserting as fast as they can.
-So if you have 5 container instances you will have 500 worker threads.

 # What does this sample do?
 The is a REALLY simple test ...
 I start 100 workers that are all calling a stored proc to insert into a table in SQL.
 The test was set up to drive and drive load against SQL Server serverless to see if it was going to have the desired throughput for an application that was considering SQL Serverless.
 Use ACI you can spin up multiple container instances to run at the same time and generate additional load.